rptabo/rptabo.github.io/_posts/2021-02-15-a-valentines-day-poem.md

 Roses are red,<br>
 Violets are blue,<br>
 <span style="display: inline-block; padding-left: 2.5em; text-indent: -2.5em;">
 ...Well no, actually: violets are violet; that's why they're called "violet"s.
-And if Roy G. Biv taught us anything about the color spectrum, it's that there is a whole nother color (indigo) in between blue and violet so whoever said violets are blue might be borderline colorblind.
+And if Roy G. Biv taught us anything about the color spectrum, it's that there is a whole 'nother color (indigo) in between blue and violet so whoever said violets are blue might be borderline colorblind.
 </span><br>
 But hey, I still love you.